Call us on 0800 211 8320 - or complete the form below:

 Which Hearing Aid Is Right For You?

 As you can see there are a variety of types of hearing aid, with each type being having various manufacturers too.
 There are also a wide range of hearing impairments which means there is no one type of hearing aid that is best for everyone.
-After your initial hearing assessment with your audiologist, they will make a recommendation for your as to what types of hearing aids are best for your needs, requirements and budget.
+After your initial hearing assessment with your audiologist, they will make a recommendation for your as to what types are best for your needs, requirements and budget.

 Book Your Free Consultation Today